Dr. Lambl

 What's Still Uncertain

-• Whether growth hormone or other anabolic drugs help young people with early arthritis is being formally tested but not yet proven PMID:41638751.
+• Whether recombinant growth hormone or other muscle-building drugs help young people with early OA who are too young for joint replacement — currently only pilot trial data PMID:41638751.

 References